About The Gannochy Trust

 AK’s abiding passion was the game of cricket and he constructed a fine cricket ground at Doo’cot Park in Perth.
 The resident club, Perth Doo’cot Cricket Club which has a strong youth membership, is accommodated in an iconic Edwardian ‘Arts and Crafts’ style pavilion.

 Recently the Trustees built a further 48 high quality homes at affordable rent.
-As with the existing estate, this is an exemplar development and has won several national awards.
-The new houses are both highly energy efficient and well-ventilated, and are set within a ‘Lifetime Neighbourhood’ environment – accessible, inclusive, attractive and safe.
+As with the existing estate, this is an exemplar development and has won several awards, with both highly efficient and well-ventilated properties within a ‘Lifetime Neighbourhood’ environment – accessible, inclusive, attractive and safe.

 The Trust also awards grants of around £5m p.a.
 This is available for capital and revenue funding, primarily in Perth and Kinross but also, in the case of inspiring young people, throughout Scotland.
 In addition to awarding monetary sums, the Trust aims to work strategically with selected charities to make a greater difference in areas of most concern to the Trust.